-There are many questions regarding controversial issues in the Church that beg answers.
-The following are thorough, biblically based answers to common questions meant to clarify some of these issues.
+The following are thorough, biblically based answers to common questions meant to clarify our perspective on some controversial issues:

 Issues Involving God & Humanity